 In Medieval times, the toes of men’s shoes grew longer and more pointed.
-A sign of status, the longer the toe, the better.
-As we reached the middle ages, men’s and women’s shoes morphed into round and square toe shapes and the soles had become wider.
+A sign of status was the longer the toe the better.
+Soon men’s and women’s shoes evolved into round and square toe shapes and the soles had become wider.

-As we reached the 1500s, shoemakers began to incorporate higher heels on women’s shoes and more functional heels on men’s shoes.
-From dainty lady’s styles to ‘Oxford’ boots first worn by students at Oxford University in the 17th century, heels began to draw as much attention as toes.
+Until the 19th century, shoemaking was a traditional craft, but by the century’s end, the process had been almost completely mechanized.
 The invention of the sewing machine in 1846 opened more doors to shoemakers.
 Hand stitching was eventually replaced with automated sewing via machine for virtually all cobblers.
 However, the age of automation was also marked the decline of the cobbler, turning shoemakers into industrialised shoe manufacturers.

 Factory produced shoes without the individual differentiation that the traditional shoemaker was able to provide.

 Most shoes nowadays are made on a volume basis, rather than a craft basis.
 A pair of tailored footwear can cost thousands of pounds.
 Traditional shoemakers still exist today keeping bespoke shoemaking trade alive.